TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3locallang/Elements/Index.rst

    </T3locallang>

+.. _locallang-example-csh:

 Example: locallang-XML file (CSH) with reference to external include file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The main XML file looks like this.
-Notice the tag "csh\_table" has a
+Notice the tag :code:`csh_table` has a
 value which is important for CSH content so it can be positioned in
 the right category.

-In the <data> section you can see all default labels.
+In the :code:`<data>` section you can see all default labels.
 But notice how
 the value for the "dk" translation is a reference to an external file!
 The contents of that file is shown below this listing. ::